Pshy0/pshy_merge/README.md

 Options:
  - `--out <file>`: Specifies the file to output to (Outputs on stdout by default).
  - `--deps <file>`: Outputs a dependency file includable by Makefiles.
- - `--minimize`: Removes the comments, empty lines and trailing spaces from the output file.
  - `--add-path <path>:` Adds a Lua path to look for modules at.
  - `--lua-command <interpreter>`: Allows including Lua modules installed on your computer.
 The argument is the interpreter name.
 Then you can use the `require()` function.
  - `--include-sources`: Next modules will have their source included in the output as a string (see `pshy.compiler.modules`).